 How do you make Beef Stroganoff?

-Start by heat some oil in a large skillet over medium heat, cut the meat into 1-inch cubes; then dredge the cubes in flour so that they are coated on all sides.
+Start by heating some oil in a large skillet over medium heat, cut the meat into 1-inch cubes; then dredge the cubes in flour so that they are coated on all sides.

 In the same pan, add a little flour to form a roux; then add your broth, mustard, parsley, thyme and wine.
 Bring to a boil until it's slightly thickened; then add to your slow cooker.